What’s in your credit report—and why does it matter?

 What's the difference between a credit report and a credit score?

 Your credit report is a history of your accounts and payments.
-Your is a number generated from the details of your credit report.
+Your credit score is a number generated from the details of your credit report.
 FICO, a company that provides credit scores, digs into those details and weights them by importance to calculate FICO® Scores.
 Scores generally range from 300 to 850.
-The , the better your credit.
+The higher the number, the better your credit.
 Ultimately, lenders can look at your credit report and credit score when deciding whether to lend you money, so paying attention to both is important.

 What should you look for in a report?